ffbeast/ffbeast.github.io/docs/en/joystick_manual_quick_start.md

 <img src="../../assets/images/manual/dcs_special_01.jpg" width="720">
 <img src="../../assets/images/manual/dcs_special_02.jpg" width="720">

 As the last assign axis of FFBeast to main control axis, assign trim buttons and you are ready to go!
 Start the mission and you device will become alive!
+Most of modules have Ok-ish native FFB implementation and you do not need additional software to enjoy them.

 ## Il-2
+Coming soon